-IF YOU INTEND TO TAKE TWO ONLINE CLASSES THIS SUMMER, ONE OF THE CLASSES NEEDS TO BE COMPLET-ED BY JULY 2.
+IF YOU INTEND TO TAKE TWO ONLINE CLASSES THIS SUMMER, ONE OF THE CLASSES NEEDS TO BE COMPLETED BY JULY 1.
 STUDENTS WILL NOT BE ABLE TO START THEIR SECOND COURSE UNTIL THE FIRST COURSE IS COMPLETED AND THAT FINAL EXAM HAS BEEN RECORDED.
-If you have one virtual class and one in-seat class, your schedule may be different.
-You can start your virtual course while taking your in-seat course at the same time.

-STUDENTS CANNOT HAVE MORE THAN TWO CLASSES, TOTAL! (both in-seat, virtual, or mixed)
+STUDENTS CANNOT HAVE MORE THAN TWO CLASSES, TOTAL!